ahmed-mahran/pyright/README.md

   fn_pep718(int) # Caller would fallback to this
   ```

-- Since MyPyright supports transformations of variadic type variables, subscriptable functions are more powerful within the context of MyPyright.
+- Since MyPyright supports [transformations of variadic type variables](#type-transformations-of-variadic-type-variables), subscriptable functions are more powerful within the context of MyPyright since [`TypeVarTuple` can be used as a subscript type parameter](#variadic-type-variable-parameter).

   ```python
   def fn[*Ts](tp: Map[type, *Ts]) -> tuple[*Ts]